List of video game genres: Puzzle-platform game

 Puzzle platformers are characterized by their use of a platform game structure to drive a game whose challenge is derived primarily from puzzles.

 Enix's 1983 release Door Door and Sega's 1985 release Doki Doki Penguin Land (for the SG-1000) are perhaps the first examples, though the genre is diverse, and classifications can vary.
 Doki Doki Penguin Land allowed players to run and jump in typical platform fashion, but they could also destroy blocks, and were tasked with guiding an egg to the bottom of the level without letting it break.

 The Lost Vikings (1993) was a popular game in this genre.
 It has three characters players can switch between, each with different abilities.
 All three characters are needed to complete the level goals.

 Wario Land 2 moved the Wario series into the puzzle-platform genre by eliminating the element of death and adding temporary injuries, such as being squashed or lit on fire, and specialized powers.

-Trial-and-error / exploration

-This sub-genre includes point-and-click games that often exhibit similarities with adventure games and walking simulators.
-Unlike logical puzzle games, these games generally require inductive reasoning to solve.
-The defining trait is that the player must experiment with mechanisms in each level before they can solve them.
-Puzzle elements often do not have consistency throughout the game, and thus require guessing and checking, and exploration to reveal more of the puzzle.
-These include Myst, Limbo, The Dig, Monument Valley, and escape room games such as The Room.